 Start Small – Work Smart.
 Don’t just grab any deal, thinking it’s a good one.
 Just start by taking a few coupons into the store to redeem.
 Don’t attempt a huge shop right away unless you are confident in your skills,

-Also, some products you should be aware of are not “Overstocking” in your stockpile. – Examples: Deodorant ( dries out), pantry items do have a best before the expiry date.
+Also, some products you should know are not “Overstocking” in your stockpile. – Examples: Deodorant ( dries out), pantry items do have a best before the expiry date.
 For hair Products, you should only do a max score of 12 each, but you can get away with three shampoos and conditioner,

 Health products such as vitamins, Advil etc., you don’t need to stock up on more than 2, as they will sit in your pantry and expire if you are not careful.